fewagency/best-practices/Laravel/Setup new Laravel project.md

 }
 ```

+- ssh into Homestead (if applicable)
-ssh into Homestead, cd to the project directory
+- cd to the project directory

 > composer update

 Commit "Setup ide-helper"

 ### Setup Behat
+- ssh into Homestead (if applicable)
-ssh into Homestead, cd to the project directory
+- cd to the project directory

 > composer require behat/behat behat/mink-extension laracasts/behat-laravel-extension --dev

 > vendor/bin/behat --init